YEARS 5 AND 6

 At Rockliffe Manor Primary School, we ensure that learning is planned for in a cross curricular way, this ensures that children are able to make links within their learning.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
 Through high expectations of everyone at Rockliffe Manor we aspire to achieve outstanding outcomes.

-Art: In our art lessons the children will be exploring coffee art, inspired by the artist Alwya Fadhel.
-We will use coffee to think about different shades and use this to create a collage of a landscape.
+Art: In our art lessons the children will be exploring graffiti art, inspired by artists such as Banksy.
+They will use a range of materials to create a collage.

-Our author focus for this half term is Roald Dahl.
+Our author focus for this half term is Michael Morpurgo.

 Please click here to view the Curriculum Framework for Year 5.